 Look inside the kitchen.
 Take a breath.
 Notice.
 Anything missing, anything needing to be put away, anything needing to be cleaned?
 Make space for this sacred process.
 Take care of her and she will take care of you and more.
 Starters have the ability to transform space, unlock nutrients, leaven dough, add subtleties to a pastry, create memories, rebirth daily.

-– On buying grains and flours from a local farmer and miller, here are some recommendations.
+– Grains and flours from a local farmer and miller; here are some recommendations.

 – A glass or clear container makes it easier to monitor how much the starter has risen, a view into the fermentation progress.

-– Use non-chlorinated water.
+– Non-chlorinated water.
 To remove chlorine, filter water or let sit on counter 24 hours to allow for evaporation of chlorine.

 – Gram scale.
 Measuring cups and spoons will not give consistently accurate amounts.